jvyden420/bobpony.org/.github/ISSUE_TEMPLATE/visual_issue.md

 Browser:

 ## Screenshots
-Provide some screenshots in order to help us distinguish the issue.
+Provide some screenshots in order to help distinguish the issue.